Turbo (2013 film): Plot

-Tito is initially refused entry into the race, but a chance meeting with Gagné allows Turbo to show off his speed, qualifying for the race via achieving a speed of 226 mph, becoming a sensation on social media and forcing the CEO of IndyCar to reluctantly let Turbo compete.
-The night before the race, after a heated argument with Chet, who is still unwilling to respect his brother's wishes, Turbo sneaks out to meet Gagné, who reveals his true colors by demoralizing him and warning him to back out of the race.
-In the race the next day, the racetrack and the more experienced competitors leave Turbo in last place.
-At a pitstop, Whiplash and his crew give Turbo a pep talk, advising him to stop racing like a car.
-Turbo uses his small size to his advantage and rapidly gains ground, but Gagné resorts to cheating and knocks him against the wall, damaging his shell and weakening his superspeed.
+At the Indianapolis Motor Speedway, Turbo gets to show off his speed after a chance meeting with Gagné, both qualifying for the race by achieving a speed of 226 mph and becoming a sensation on social media, and the CEO of IndyCar reluctantly lets Turbo compete when Gagné supports him.
+The night before the race, Turbo sneaks out after a heated argument with Chet who is completely against the idea of his younger brother being in the race as he fears he might get hurt or killed by the other racers.
+Turbo encounters Gagné, who reveals he solely cares about winning and that he only supported Turbo's participation in the race so it would bring him more publicity, then demoralizes and warns Turbo to back out of the race while escorting him out of his pit garage.

-With one lap to go and Turbo in the lead, Gagné drives over debris on the last turn and overtakes Turbo, inadvertently causing a crash involving most of the competitors, including Turbo, who wakes to find his shell punctured and his superspeed gone, causing him to give up and hide in his shell.
-Surprised at seeing his brother losing hope, Chet, with a change of heart, meets with Whiplash's crew and they encourage Turbo to continue.
-Turbo, inspired by his older brother's newfound support, resumes the race.
-Gagné desperately pursues him by dragging his wrecked car, but Turbo narrowly wins and Gagné loses his status.
+The next day when the race begins, the more experienced competitors leave Turbo in last place.
+During a pit stop, Whiplash and his crew give Turbo a pep talk, advising him to stop racing like a car.
+Using his small size to his advantage, Turbo begins to rapidly gain ground, but Gagné resorts to cheating and knocks him against the wall, damaging his shell and severely weakening his superspeed.
+However, Turbo refuses to give up, and eventually takes the lead from Gagné on the final lap.
+Gagné drives over debris to overtake him on the last turn, only to cause a crash that involves most of the competitors, including Turbo, who survives to find the race at a standstill but with his shell demolished and superspeed gone, causing him to give up and hide in his shell.
+Surprised by his brother losing hope, Chet, with a change of heart, meets with Whiplash's crew, and encourages Turbo to continue.
+Motivated by his brother's sudden support, Turbo resumes the race.
+Gagné desperately pursues him by dragging his wrecked car and attempts to kill Turbo by stepping on him, but Turbo narrowly wins the race by tucking and rolling with his shell.
+After the race, Gagné is given penalties for cheating, and is beaten up by Kim-Ly in retaliation for trying to kill Turbo.

-Starlight Plaza thrives from Turbo's fame, all the businesses become spectacular successes and hold elaborate snail races.
-Whiplash's crew are given special propulsion aids for their shells, while Chet is the track referee and paramedic, and the garden snails have also received special shells of their own.
-Turbo discovers that his shell has healed, and his superspeed has returned, now ready to race once again.
-The film ends with the scene freezing as the snails race toward the camera, screaming with joy.
+Starlight Plaza thrives from Theo's fame, and all the businesses become spectacular successes and hold elaborate snail races.
+Whiplash's crew is given special propulsion aids for their shells, while Chet is the track referee and paramedic, and the garden snails have also received special shells of their own.
+Turbo discovers that his shell has healed, and his superspeed has returned.